ripleyhhunter/Sift/SETUP_INSTRUCTIONS_MACOS.md

 - Confidence threshold
 - Which model to use

-After editing, restart Smart Folder for changes to take effect.
+After editing, restart Sift for changes to take effect.

 ---